-Speak to your Doctor/ health care provider about these potential side effects before taking Flomax.
+Speak to your Doctor or health care provider about these potential side effects before taking Flomax.
 (Tamsulosin hydrochloride).

 In order to reduce the risk of side effects, take the dose prescribed by the doctor.
 Avoid increasing or decreasing the dosage on your own.
 This and other drugs are a subject of a clinical study and other types of research to make it easier for patients to manage their symptoms.

 Other alpha-blockers for BPH

 Flomax tamsulosin is not the only alpha-blocker on the market, and it is not the only medication that can treat enlargement of the prostate.
 Other alpha blockers for BPH include alternative selective alpha-blockers.
 Selective alpha-blockers, such as Flomax, can lower blood pressure but not quite as much as nonselective alpha-blockers.